tranchikhang/ckhang/content/blog/2020/what-is-a-rfp.md

 * Criteria for selection
 * Proposal timeline

-There is no standard template for writing a RFP, you can search on the internet for some samples.
+There is no standard template for writing an RFP, you can search on the internet for some samples.

 ### Final thoughts
 Software development RFP is difficult to make and could be time-consuming.
 But if you want to build your system with an external company, you should create one.